-HIIT training helps you burn fat off your body faster and easier while increasing our anaerobic and aerobic endurance.
-It’s a great way to define your body.
+HIIT helps you burn fat faster and easier.
+It also increases your anaerobic and aerobic endurance.
+It is a great way to have your body in shape.

-Originally intended for athletes, HIIT is increasingly used by the population to fight the consequences of a busy, sedentary life and by people who want to lose weight but don’t have time to exercise.
+Originally designed for athletes, HIIT is increasingly being used by the general population to combat the effects of a busy, sedentary lifestyle and by people who want to lose weight but don’t have the time to exercise.

-This is where HIIT excels, as it is very effective in burning body fat in a short time.
-But first, you need to know some important concepts about HIIT training to get the most out of it, such as how long a HIIT routine should last.
+This is where HIIT excels, as it is very effective at burning body fat in a short amount of time.
+But first, you need to understand some important concepts about HIIT training to get the most out of it, such as how long a HIIT routine should last.

 What is HIIT?